jmks/kconnectex/README.md

 $ mix test --include integration
 ```

+## Docker image

+A docker image is provided and is hosted at [quay](https://www.quay.io).
+You can rename `kconnectex_docker_wrapper` locally to execute it in Docker.

+### Release

+You permission to push to the Docker repository (currently, just the author).

+A script will release the CLI with a tag of the current version: `./release`

 ## Installation

 It's not in hex yet, but the adventurous can grab it from Github: